RainbowMiner/RainbowMiner/README.md

 1. Download and extract to your desktop (find the latest release here https://github.com/RainbowMiner/RainbowMiner/releases)
 2. Check powershell version and pre-requesites (see below, very important!)
-3. Right-click "Start.bat", choose "Run as administrator"
+3. Right-click "Start.bat", choose "Run as administrator": there will start two windows, one contains RainbowMiner and the other will show the output of the running miners.
 4. Enter your credentials:
    - your btc-wallet address (one for general use, and one for NiceHash)
    - your desired workername (or accept the default)